Enjoy Mom Life is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission at no cost to you.

 Depending on your preferences, you may go for plastic milk storage bags, glass containers, milk storage bottles made of plastic or breast milk trays.
 Always go for BPA free containers that are specifically designed for milk storage.

 These Lansinoh Breastmilk Storage Bags were my go-to milk storage bags for both my babies.

 Lots and Lots Of Hydration

-A new mom needs to take good care of themselves.
+A new mom needs to take good care of herself.
 It can be so easy to skip meals because there seems to be so much to be done in a day.
 However, that will only leave you feeling tired and crappy.
 It may also hurt your breast milk supply.

 Have some healthy snacks around to pick up while on the go.
 In addition, make some yummy lactation smoothies and store them in the fridge.
-You will only need to get it out of the refrigerator and sip as you move around the house.
+You will only need to get it out of the refrigerator and sip it as you move around the house.

 While at it, don’t forget to stock this amazing drink that will increase your milk supply.
 It comes in handy those times you experience a dip in your milk supply.

 I know…some people have divergent views about breastfeeding classes.
 And I certainly agree!
 To be honest, I bought some breastfeeding classes online and was disappointed big time.
 They were just a few pages of over-enlarged fonts that did not add any value to me.

 However, I have taken some excellent breastfeeding courses that were helpful to select Breastfeeding Essentials.
 And they are the ones that I will recommend you take.